MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/listservices.md

- #`listServices`: List the different published web services.
+ #listServices: List the different published web services.

  Applies to version 1.1.0 of package mrsdeploy.